kevinmatthes/libstring/CONTRIBUTING.md

 need to bring a security feature such that, in case the type was already defined, no name clashes will occur.

-The security feature has be implemented as `#define` check as follows:
+The security feature shall be implemented as `#define` check as follows:

 ```
 #ifndef __TYPEDEF__TYPE_T__